jstiff/notes_from_learning/CS_Lectures/Compiler/parsing.md

 - these grammers are NOT accepted by FSA like we see in Regular languages.
-- These recognize a larger class of languages...not modeled as a 'machine'. have practical applications in languages and compilier design.
+- These recognize a larger class of languages...not modeled as a 'machine'. have practical applications in languages and compiler design.
 - Context free grammers are used in the building of Parsers...

 ---